 The closer the online shop is to a user, the more chance a user will buy from the online shop as it reduces risk of anything going wrong.

 For a better chance of start-up success, start marketing your online shop offline in your local area.

 It will help to start sales coming in and have a good effect on your SEO and online marketing as well.

 I’ve met plenty of new, start-up shop owners who wanted to open a business but they didn’t want anyone personal to them to know they were in business as an online shop.

 It’s a case of not mixing business with pleasure.

 This though, is a common mistake.

-As an online shop owner, you need to leverage what connections you already have to spread the word about your shop as quickly and cost effectively as possible.
+As an online shop owner, you need to leverage what connections you already have to spread the word about your shop as quickly and cost

 To do so, use friends, family and existing connections and social media profiles to start promoting your shop in any way that you can.

 Don’t keep your shop a secret in any way, to anyone.